Ichaelus/Github-Classifier/Documentation/Documentation.md

 on our own while trying to avoid conflicts with the sample repos and the short definitions in the challenge descriptions.
 We decided we wanted to classify the samples in a logical, consistent and somewhat intuitive way, even though some things are debatable, e.g. WEB was defined as static personal websites and blogs.
 But when is a website non-static?
-As soon as there´s some Javascript or PHP involved?
+As soon as there´s some JavaScript or PHP involved?
 And is *personal websites only* a reasonable definition?
 Or shouldn´t a small, static website of some sports team also be classified as a WEB sample?
 Because of that we expect the results of the different teams to be very diverse and hard to compare.
-What we want to emphasize in the beginning: we didn´t take shortcuts and also deliberately chose to not make our lifes easy, e.g. it would have been possible to just put every website that´s not a huge webapp into WEB instead of trying to differentiate like the given class definitions suggest.
+What we want to emphasize in the beginning: we didn´t take shortcuts and also deliberately chose to not make our lifes easy, e.g. it would have been possible to just put every website that´s not a huge web app into WEB instead of trying to differentiate like the given class definitions suggest.
 Doing that would have led to a huge increase in the precision of our classifiers in the WEB class and other classes made us make similar decisions.

 ### Intelligent Sample Collection
-Probably the most important sources of information about a Github repository is the readme and the short description text.
+Probably the most important sources of information about a GitHub repository is the readme and the short description text.
 As we knew we had to use them, we knew to achieve really good results we would need an extreme amount of samples, as text is a very hard to use feature for a classifier.
 Using word counts as example we knew we would get an input vector with a dimension of several thousand.
 So for a classifier to actually learn the importance of each value of the input vector, we would probably need at least ten thousands samples, and that´s not even counting in the majority class problem - repos belonging into the *DEV* category outnumber the repos of other categories by a large factor.
-As the repositories are really difficult to classify cleanly and consistently and because classification is really time consuming in this particular szenario, we set ourself the goal to try to utilize several different techniques to achieve a good result with a much smaller amount of samples.
+As the repositories are really difficult to classify cleanly and consistently and because classification is really time consuming in this particular scenario, we set ourselves the goal to try to utilize several different techniques to achieve a good result with a much smaller amount of samples.
 The main method we used for that was **Active Learning**.
 We also tried different methods, like manually selecting repositories, (for that, it was really important to choose them as diverse as possible) of different subclasses of the different classes,